giwajossy/giwajossy/README.md

 Software Engineer with a passion for delivering usable and impactful solutions.
 I enjoy tinkering with backend technologies including application/web/datastore servers.

 With a background in Robotics Engineering, I bring a unique perspective to building software solutions by acknowledging the intricacies and uniqueness of humans.
-This understanding allows me approach software solutions holistically.
+This understanding helps me approach software solutions holistically.

 ---
 <!-- ### Latest [Blog](https://dev.to/giwajossy) Posts -->